aimun-naharr/food-app/README.md

 ## Features
-+ Add items to cart
++ implemented add and remove feature in cart
-+ Increase and decrease the quantity of items
++ implemented Increase and decrease  button in cart
 + Calculation
 + In the checkout page you can post your order
-+ Mobile response
++ Mobile responsive

 ## Chanllenges
 + The only challange was to managing the states which I've overcome with redux-toolkit